tonyespy/edgex-core-snap/README.md

 `$ sudo snap install edgexfoundry-core --channel=cali/edge`

-**Note 1** - this snap has only been tested on Ubuntu 16.04 LTS Desktop/Server and Ubuntu Core 16.
+**Note** - this snap has only been tested on Ubuntu 16.04 LTS Desktop/Server and Ubuntu Core 16.

-**Note 2** - the start script will fail on a sytem which has more than one local IP address, or active bridge network devices as the current consul start command doesn't specify a specific IP address for the agent.

 **WARNING** - as this snap is still considered experimental, please don't install it on a machine that you can't live without.
 Use a VM or cloud server instance, or a spare desktop/server.

 ## Configuration
-The hardware-observer and system-observe interfaces needs to be connected after installation using the following commands:
+The hardware-observe, process-control, and system-observe interfaces needs to be connected after installation using the following commands:

 `$ snap connect edgexfoundry-core:hardware-observe core:hardware-observe`